RamboV/DNSDB_Connector_Readme/README.md

 # Farsight DNSDB Connector

-Increase Incident Response Speed and Accuracy with Farsight Security DNSDB®.

-Farsight Security DNSDB® is the world’s largest DNS intelligence database that provides a unique, fact-based, multifaceted view of the configuration of the global Internet infrastructure.
-DNSDB leverages the richness of Farsight’s Security Information Exchange (SIE) data-sharing platform and is engineered and operated by leading DNS experts.
-Farsight collects Passive DNS data from its global sensor array.
-It then filters and verifies the DNS transactions before inserting them into the DNSDB, along with ICANN-sponsored zone file access download data.
+Farsight Security DNSDB® is the world’s largest DNS intelligence database that provides a fact-based view of the configuration of the global Internet infrastructure.
+DNSDB leverages Farsight’s Security Information Exchange (SIE) data-sharing platform and is engineered and operated by leading DNS experts.
+Farsight collects, filters, and verifies Passive DNS data from its global sensor array.
+DNSDB is the highest-quality and most comprehensive DNS intelligence data service of its kind.

 ## Pre-requisites
 You will need the following to proceed: